PriyadharshiniGanesh/Netflix-Movies-and-TV-Shows-Clustering/README.md

 2. Hierarchical Clustering
 3. DBSCAN Clustering

-#  The K-Means Clustering model has the highest Calinski-Harabasz score out of all the models (9.039247).
-Also, the silhouette score for the K-Means Clustering model is 0.004634,
+# Conc;usion:
- which is close to one compared to other models, indicating that it can cluster Movies and TV shows perfectly based on the content.
+ > The K-Means Clustering model has the highest Calinski-Harabasz score out of all the models (9.039247).
+Also, the silhouette score for the K-Means Clustering model is 0.004634, which is close to one compared to other models, indicating that it can cluster Movies and TV shows perfectly based on the content.
- - The K-Means Clustering model is the optimal model and well-trained for clustering TV shows and movies based on the content due to its high
+ > The K-Means Clustering model is the optimal model and well-trained for clustering TV shows and movies based on the content due to its high
  Calinski-Harabasz score (9.039247) and silhouette score (0.004634), which are close to 1 than other builded models.